tom-p-uk/CS50x/README.md

 ###PSET8

-- **Finance**: Application that uses PHP, JavaScript and MySQL that creates Google Maps markers showing news stories specific to areas of the map.
+- **Mashup**: Application that uses PHP, JavaScript and MySQL that creates Google Maps markers showing news stories specific to areas of the map.